 Netgear's Arlo security cameras are battery-powered and rated for both indoor and outdoor use.
 That means that you can stick one in your foyer and another on your back porch to see what's happening in and around your home.

 You can buy Oplink's IP cameras individually for $100 each or as part of a kit, like the brand's $350 Oplink Security TripleShield.
-These cameras have motion detection and night vision capabilities and require a 16GB flash drive for local storage. $10 monthly fees apply for group monitoring and event recording.
+These cameras have motion detection and night-vision capabilities and require a 16GB flash drive for local storage. $10 monthly fees apply for group monitoring and event recording.

 Samsung's $189 SmartCam HD Pro is a direct Dropcam Pro competitor, but it didn't quite match the crispness of Dropcam's videos on either the Web or its mobile app.
 Its components also felt cheap in comparison.
 It does have a ton of useful features, though, including local SD card storage.

 This camera comes as a part of a larger home security system from car alarm giant Viper.
-The camera itself is competitive, but the real bonus is that it works in conjunction with Viper's whole home kit, that also integrates with your car.
-No other camera or security kit we know of can say the same, at least yet.
+The camera itself is competitive, but the real bonus is that it works in conjunction with Viper's whole home kit, which also integrates with your car.
+No other camera or security kit we know of can say the same, at least not yet.